Multi-platform Integrations

 Sending Messenger Messages in Batch

-field. - Use the Iterator module to iterate over the users with the Array "psid".
+5. Use the Iterator module to iterate over the users with the Array "psid".
+Iterator module

-- Create your Messenger connection in the third module.
+6. Create your Messenger connection in the third module.
 Enter the page access token provided.
+Set up the Messenger connection

-- Review the operations of the third module to confirm successful message delivery to PSIDs.
+9. Review the operations of the third module to confirm successful message delivery to PSIDs.
+Check the operations of the third module

-- Set the schedule in the first module to trigger the workflow at your desired frequency, such as daily at 20:00 PDT.
+10. Set the schedule in the first module to trigger the workflow at your desired frequency, such as daily at 20:00 PDT.
+Set up the schedule